MrCroxx/blog/content/posts/foyer-a-hybrid-cache-in-rust-past-present-and-future/index.md

 #### 2.2.4 Encode/Decode on Demand

 In [1.
-Not Only Yet Another Hybrid Cache](#1-not-only-yet-another-hybrid-cache), I mentioned one of the reason that ***RisingWave*** didn't choose ***CacheLib*** as its hybrid cache implementation, which is, it always requires the entry to be copied to the ***cacheLib***'s managed memory, which involves encoding and decoding for complex structs on writting and reading, not matter if an entry actually goes to the disk cache.
+Not Only Yet Another Hybrid Cache](#1-not-only-yet-another-hybrid-cache), I mentioned one of the reason that ***RisingWave*** didn't choose ***CacheLib*** as its hybrid cache implementation, which is, it always requires the entry to be copied to the ***cacheLib***'s managed memory, which involves encoding and decoding for complex structs on writing and reading, not matter if an entry actually goes to the disk cache.

 In contrast, ***Foyer*** only requires entries to be encoded ordecoded when writing to or reading from the disk cache.
 If an entry only lives in memory, it is never required to be encoded or decoded.